No Time for Tears (Nathan Dawe and Little Mix song)

 "No Time for Tears" is a song released by English DJ and producer Nathan Dawe and English girl group Little Mix.
 It was released on 25 November 2020 by Atlantic and Warner Records.
 The song was written by Jade Thirlwall and MNEK, along with Nathan Dawe, and Tre Jean-Marie; the latter who also produced the single.
 It was the last single that Little Mix released as a quartet, before Jesy Nelson left the group in December 2020.
 The track reached number nineteen on the UK Singles Chart and was certified gold by the British Phonographic Industry (BPI).
 It was later included on the expanded edition of Little Mix's sixth studio album Confetti (2020).

 Background and composition

 The song was announced on 23 November 2020 on both Dawe's and Little Mix's social media accounts.
 The song was written by Jade Thirlwall, Nathan Dawe, Tre Jean-Marie and MNEK.

-In 2024, Tre Jean-Marie stated in an Instagram Story that Jesy Nelson's backing vocals, as well as one lead vocal line, were sung by a backing vocalist imitating Nelson's singing style, as she was "quite literally over it".
-Nelson later left the group on 14 December 2020, less than a month after the song's release.
+In 2024, Tre Jean-Marie stated in an Instagram story that Jesy Nelson's backing vocals, as well as one lead vocal line, were sung by a backing vocalist imitating Nelson's singing style, as Nelson was "quite literally over [being in the group]".
+The only backing vocalist credited on the track is Niamh Murphy.
+Nelson left the group on 14 December 2020, less than a month after the song's release, for mental health reasons.